hiiamarthur/KY2001-Automatic-Reduction-on-Chord-Indentification/README.md

 # Automatic Chord Identification and Reduction

-A computational musicology system for automatic chord identification, tonal center detection, and hierarchical segmentation analysis of musical scores using the Spiral Array Model.
+A Symbolic AI machine learning musicology system for automatic chord identification, tonal center detection, and hierarchical segmentation analysis of musical scores using the Spiral Array Model and KNN Algorithm.

 ## Overview